AnujKr028/Face-Detection/README.md

 faceapi.TinyFaceDetectorOptions() :

      specifies the settings for the face detection algorithm.

+add music book recomand on based of mood